 Why Pro Life Ethics Are Definitional In Politics

 There are, tragically, so many Christians are just apathetic about the pro-life cause.
 It is just one social issue among many.
 Gun rights, abortion, immigration.
 They are all thought to be in the same category.
 But they are not.
 The philosophy of abortion undermines the very foundation of human rights.
 The practice of abortion really does end the life of human beings.
-I cannot be a liberal because I am adamantly opposed to that practice and that philosophy.
+I am adamantly opposed to that practice and that philosophy.